McGinleyT/CPS490-Auction/README.md

    5. The user can fill in the required fields or return to the main screen.
 - Username is taken:
    1. Steps 1-4 of basic flow.
-   2. The system finds that the username is not unique
+   2. The system finds that the username is not unique.
-   3. The system displays an error message, telling the user that the username is not unique
+   3. The system displays an error message, telling the user that the username is not unique.
-   4. The user can enter a new username or return to main screen.
+   4. The user can enter a new username or return to the main screen.
-- Username and password do not match the database
+- Username and password do not match the database:
    1. Steps 1-4 of basic flow.
-   2. The system finds that the username exists in the database and the password does not match
+   2. The system finds that the username exists in the database and the password does not match.
-   3. The system displays an error message, telling the user that the password is incorrect
+   3. The system displays an error message, telling the user that the password is incorrect.
    4. The user can enter a new password or return to the main screen.

 Exceptions: